Drugs A - Z

 Where should I keep my medicine?Keep out of the reach of children.

 Store at room temperature between 20 and 25 degrees C (68 and 77 degrees F).
 Throw away any unused medicine after the expiration date.
-When you remove a patch, fold it in half (sticky side in) and throw away out of reach of children or pets.
+When you remove a patch, fold it and throw it in the trash as described above.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.